joemiddie13/word-jumble/README.md

 ### Implementation Overview

-I implemented a Word Jumble solver using Python that efficiently finds solutions for jumbled words and derives the final answer from the circled letters.
+I implemented a Word Jumble solver using Python that efficiently finds solutions for jumbled words and algorithmically derives the final answer from the circled letters, applying various data structures and algorithms learned in this course.

 ### Data Structures and Algorithms Used